isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2023-01-10-post-Renumeration of Judges under the Judges Renumeration Act 1994.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on renumeration of Judges under the Judges Renumeration Act 1994

 **Parliamentary Sitting: 10 Jan 2023**

 **Ms Hazel Poa:** To ask the Prime Minister (a) what are the fixed and variable non-pensionable pay components, allowances, and benefits accorded to Supreme Court Judges under the Judges' Remuneration Act 1994; (b) what are the rates at which the retirement and death gratuities are accrued for these judges; and (c) whether the remuneration of judges is benchmarked against that of political office holders.